mesax1/juanpml/src/content/projects/wellaware.md

 ## Project Overview

 WellAware is a leading provider of industrial automation and data analytics solutions for the oil and gas industry.
-I collaborated with their team to enhance their data analytics capabilities and develop advanced machine learning solutions for industrial IoT applications.
+I collaborated with their team to enhance their data analytics capabilities and develop advanced machine learning solutions for industrial IoT monitoring applications.

 ## Key Contributions